zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

 ## Narrowing
 * **Narrow by stream** `s` - This shortcut narrows the view to show all messages in the stream of the selected message (outlined in blue).
-* **Narrow by topic** `S` - This shortcut narrows the view to show all messages with the of the selected message (outlined in blue).
+* **Narrow by topic** `S` - This shortcut narrows the view to show all messages with the topic of the selected message (outlined in blue).
 * **Narrow to all private messages** `v` - This shortcut narrows the view to show all of the user's private messages.
 * **Cycle between stream narrows** `A` `D` - This shortcut allows the user to cycle through the narrows showing the messages of a stream according to Stream order in the left sidebar. `A` allows the user to navigate to the previous stream narrow, and `D` allows the user to navigate to the next stream narrow.
-* **Return to home view** `Esc` - This shortcut allows the user to return to the Home view, showing all messages in the realm.
+* **Return to home view** `Esc` - This shortcut makes the user return to the Home view, showing all messages in the realm.

 ## Menus
 * **Open message actions menu** `i` - This shortcut shows the available message actions of the selected message (outlined in blue).
 * **Edit a message you sent** `i` then `Enter` - This shortcut allows the user to edit the selected message (outlined in blue) if the user authored the selected message.
 If the selected message was written by another user, this shortcut will enable the user to view the source code of the message.
-* **Show these keyboard shortcuts** `?` - This shortcut allows a modal window with a guide to all possible keyboard shortcuts to appear.
+* **Show these keyboard shortcuts** `?` - This shortcut makes a modal window with a guide to all possible keyboard shortcuts appear.